oddstream/csol/csol.md

 ## Variant

-Try a command-driven config files, one per variant, stored in a directory with filename = variant name, *eg*
+Command-driven config files, one per variant, stored in a directory with filename = variant name.
+Tricky if compiled with emscripten and running in a browser.

 Programming in Lua 4th Edition uses 5.3